ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 exist in the C++ Standard Library yet.

 There's no general solution to this problem.
-Both users and implementers of mixed-precision linear algebra need to watch out, and implementations will need to consult with SG6 and possibly present new proposals there.
+Both users and implementers of mixed-precision linear algebra need to watch out.
 The C++ interface we present above mostly avoids this issue, because users must explicitly specify the types of output matrices and vectors.
 The interface does not need to deduce return types; users do that manually.
 This means that users can do computations in extended precision, just by specifying an output type with higher precision than the input types.